Multiple change-point detection for Poisson point processes

 \section{Choosing the number of segments}

-Now consider the choice of the number of segments $K$.
-For this, we propose to use a cross-validation strategy which takes advantage of a specific property of the Poisson process, which we recall the reader in the following. \\
+Now, let us discuss the selection of the number of segments $K$.
+To address this, we suggest employing a cross-validation strategy that leverages a property of the Poisson process, which we outline for the reader below.

 \begin{propri}[Thinning] Consider a heterogeneous Poisson process $N$ with intensity function $\lambda(t)$: $N = \{N_t\}_{0 \leq t \leq 1} \sim PP(\lambda)$.
 Sampling each event time of $N$ with probability $f$ results in a heterogeneous Poisson process $N^A$ with intensity function $\lambda^A(t) = f \lambda(t)$.
 Furthermore, the remaining fraction of event times forms a second heterogeneous Poisson process $N^B$ with intensity function $\lambda^B(t) = (1-f) \lambda(t)$, and the processes $N^A$ and $N^B$ are independent. \\ \end{propri}